cujojs/cram/docs/introduction.md

 * Efficient, non-blocking loading of bundles
 * Just-in-time loading of bundles*

-\* Feature available soon. promise. ;)
+\* Plugins are excluded from bundles, by default.
+You should include them using cram.js's "includes" option.

+cram.js does not provide:

+* Code Minification or obfuscation.
+Use Google Closure Compiler, UglifyJS, etc.
+  *after* running cram.js, **not before**.
+* ES6 or TypeScript modules compatibility (yet).
+* Separate bundles for Javascript, HTML, and CSS (yet).

 ## Examples

-Tell cram.js to inspect the main page of an app that uses a static index.html file:
+Tell cram.js to inspect the main page of an app that uses a static index.html
+file:

 ```
 node cram mywebapp/index.html build-options.json
 ```

 Instruct cram.js to inspect the run.js file (the AMD configuration file) of a web app that uses dynamic page rendering:

 ```
 ringo cram mywebapp/ mywebapp/run.js build-options.json